-There have some other patents from Google that look at information from search query sessions, and make changes to search results based upon those.
-I’ve written about a couple of them, and when I went to check them out, noticed that they share the same inventors, Ashutosh Garg and Kedar Dhamdhere.
+Some other patents from Google that look at information from search query sessions and make changes to search results based upon those.
+I’ve written about a couple of them, and when I went to check them out, I noticed that they share the same inventors, Ashutosh Garg and Kedar Dhamdhere.
 Both have left Google, and Ashutosh Garg now works for a company called Bloomreach, and Kedar Dhamdhere is listed at LinkedIn as working for Facebook.

 The first patent was filed in 2007.
 This newly granted patent was filed in 2008.
 The last one, where Google may change the snippet for the same result after a new query during a session surfaces it, was originally filed in 2007, and then it appears to have been refiled in 2011.
 It sounds like an evolution over time may have taken place in how Google might treat these search results.

 Invented by Ashutosh Garg and Kedar Dhamdhere

 Apparatus, systems, and methods for contextual search term evaluation are disclosed.
 A current search query is received during a search session.
 A predicate subsequence in the search query is identified.
 A subsequent search term in the query is identified.
 The search term attributes of the subsequent search term are adjusted.

 A search engine can track search sessions in several ways, but usually involve a period where someone appears to be searching for a specific topic and performs many queries related to that topic.
 They may multi-task and search for something unrelated during that time, but if they then take up the search for queries involving the original topic again, it could be said to be in the same query session.

 This notion of seeing what people search for during query sessions also springs up in patents related to synonyms and semantic search.
 It may be very related to Google’s Hummingbird update.
 See: How Google May Reform Queries Based on Co-Occurrence in Query Sessions.